The Minnesota Office of Cannabis Management is accepting and reviewing applications for this license type on an ongoing basis. Apply on Accela.

 - Renewal license fee: $250 or, if the lower-potency hemp retailer operates more than one retail location, $250 per retail location

-For more information, check out the Lower-Potency Hemp Edible (LPHE) License Guide.
+For more information, check out the Hemp Businesses in Minnesota guide.